How To Schedule Posts In WordPress

 Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK.

 Click the Publish button to unschedule your post.

 Your post will unschedule and be published right away.

 Troubleshooting Scheduled Posts

 If your scheduled post failed to publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-Automating Post Scheduling With WP Plugins
+Automate Post Scheduling With WordPress Plugins

 Queuing Posts For Publishing